General Terms and Conditions

 ARTICLE XII.
 ELECTRONIC COMMUNICATIONS AND RECORDINGS

 12.1.
 Electronic Delivery Consent.
-You consent to receive electronically: (i) account statements; (ii) transaction confirmations; (iii) legal notices and disclosures; (iv) Platform updates; (v) marketing communications; (vi) service notifications; and (vii) tax documents.
+You consent to receive electronically: (i) account statements; (ii) transaction confirmations; (iii) legal notices and disclosures; (iv) Platform updates; (v) marketing communications (including promotional offers, product updates, newsletters, and any other marketing materials); (vi) service notifications; and (vii) tax documents.

 12.2.
 Communication Methods.
 We may communicate through: (i) Platform notifications; (ii) email; (iii) text messages (with consent); (iv) mobile app alerts; (v) partner platform notices; and (vi) other electronic methods.